Franca Florio: Belle Époque and social life

-After her marriage with Ignazio Florio Jr., Donna Franca became a prominent figure of the European social life.
+After her marriage to Ignazio Florio Jr., Donna Franca became a prominent figure of the European social life.
 In the early 20th century, thanks to the influence of the Florio family, Sicily (especially Palermo and the town of Taormina) was an important meeting place for the European wealthiest elite.
 With her yachts called Sultana and Aegusa, Donna Franca was able to attend the social life not only in Sicily, but even in the Côte d'Azur.
 Other places frequented by Donna Franca were Berlin, Paris, London, etc. In 1902 she became lady-in-waiting of the Queen consort of Italy Elena of Montenegro.

 Pietro Canonica, sculpture of Franca Florio.
 Villa Borghese, Rome.

 Donna Franca was also an art patron.
 She was a friend of the Italian writer and poet Gabriele D'Annunzio, leading figure of the Decadent movement in Italy, who described her as "a unique woman.
 A creature whose every movement possesses a divine rhythm".
 In 1901 Donna Franca met the painter Giovanni Boldini, an internationally renowned portraitist who used to work especially in Paris and London.
 Therefore, Boldini painted the famous "Portrait of Franca Florio".
 Other artists connected to her were the dialect poet Trilussa, the composers Pietro Mascagni and Ruggero Leoncavallo, the painter Ettore De Maria Bergler, the sculptor Pietro Canonica, the novelist Matilde Serao and the writer Robert de Montesquiou.

 In the same years, Franca Florio also met the German Emperor Wilhelm II, who became one of her most prestigious admirers.
 He nicknamed Donna Franca with the appellation of "Star of Italy" due to her beauty.
 Subsequently, the Emperor and his wife, Augusta Victoria, went various times to Palermo.
 In her palace in Palermo Donna Franca also welcomed the British King Edward VII and his wife, Alexandra of Denmark, the Russian Empress Alexandra Feodorovna, the Archduke Franz Ferdinand of Austria, and celebrities such as Oscar Wilde, Greta Garbo, Grace Kelly and Maria Callas.

 Last years and death

-After the bankruptcy of Ignazio Florio Jr., Donna Franca retreated to the Villa Silviati, belonging to the husband of her daughter Costanza Igiea Florio, in the frazione of Migliarino Pisano, in the town of Vecchiano (Pisa).
+After the bankruptcy of Ignazio Florio Jr., Donna Franca retreated to the Villa Silviati, belonging to the husband of her daughter, Costanza Igiea Florio, in the frazione of Migliarino Pisano, in the town of Vecchiano (Pisa).
 She died on 10 November 1950 and was buried in the Cemetery of Santa Maria di Gesù, Palermo.